zannatuladon112/Hi-I-am-Zannatul-Adon/README.md

 # Hi-I-am-Zannatul-Adon
 Hi 👋, I am zannatul Adon
 I have completed my final semester in Computer Science and Engineering at AIUB, with a strong passion for technology and innovation.
 Skilled in JavaScript and C#, I specialize in building full-stack applications using the .NET framework and n-tier architecture.
 I have experience with MySQL, MS SQL, APIs, Entity Framework, and frontend tools like Bootstrap and Tailwind CSS.
-I also have knowledge of Selenium, Postman, Python, and PHP, continuously learning to design efficient software solutions emp3r0rr
+I also have knowledge of Selenium, Postman, Python, and PHP, continuously learning to design efficient software solutions.

-emp3r0rr

 🔭 I’m currently working on Hospital management System